walterbm/govtrack-elixir/README.md

 ## Usage

-This `Govtrack` module is meant to be a simple wrapper for the official govtrack.us API.
-The module will automatically parse the JSON responses and provides a few sensible defaults to common queries.
+This `Govtrack` module is meant to be a simple wrapper for the official [govtrack.us](https://www.govtrack.us/developers) API.
+The module automatically parses the JSON response and provides a few sensible defaults to common queries.

 ### Supported Endpoints: